jwalker/zdi_advisory_explorer/README.md

 - **Download Data**: Download filtered advisories as CSV or Excel files.
 - **Visualizations**: View interactive charts of the number of advisories per year and their distribution.
 - **Expandable Details**: Expand advisories to view detailed information.
+- **Clickable CVE Numbers**: Click on CVE numbers to view detailed information on the CVE website.

 ## Installation